arneldy/arneldy.github.io/projects/homelab.md

 #### 1.0 Ubuntu Server

-I converted an old laptop from 2014 with dead pixels in the screen into a server.
-Since it runs headless, the dead pixels aren't a problem.
+I converted an old laptop I bought back in 2014 into a server.
+I decommissioned it from work after 6 or so years because of the dead pixels on the screen.
+Since a server can run headless, it's not a big problem.

 Current services I run on it:
 1. Docker